image-charts/documentation/docs/enterprise.md

 &ichm=d824323e74a1caeebd47d994152639728997b9c572774b79f8ebf20f8b31a405
 ```

-Signing your URLs will ensure that no-one beside you created it and Image-Charts will verify the generated hash to be sure you your account created it.
+Signing your URLs will ensure that no one beside you created it and Image-Charts will verify the generated hash to be sure your account created it.
 Here are some examples in various languages:

 ```js tab="NodeJS 6+" linenums="1"
 {!enterprise/hmac_.js!}